Beehive cookies or Honeycomb cookies or Phang Siew Kueh or Kuih Rose is normally eaten and served to visitors during Chinese New Year.

 - The amount of oil must cover the moulds height twice over slightly to make the perfect shaped cookie.

-TIP (MOST IMPORTANT) – Use another bowl to store your ‘using’ batter and leave the original in your container.
+TIP (MOST IMPORTANT) – Use another bowl to store your ‘using’ batter and leave the original batter in your container.
 Top up when your batter is half used.
-TIP (ALSO IMPORTANT) – Use a sieve to sieve the batter each time.
+TIP – Keep your extra coconut water in case you need to lighten your batter, failing that you can use water.